9 Ways to Keep Food from Sticking to Your Pans

-For example, when cleaning cooking utensils it’s easy to find oils or food residues that stick to your pans.
+For example, when cleaning cooking utensils it’s easy to find oil or food residues that harden onto your pans.

-There’s nothing worse than spending a lot of time carefully preparing a dish only to find that your food is stuck to the pan in the end.
+There’s nothing worse than spending a lot of time carefully preparing a dish only to find that you couldn’t keep food from sticking to your pans.

-To help you avoid some of these inconveniences, today we want to share nine interesting tricks to help you avoid that sticky food.
+To help you avoid some of these inconveniences, today we want to share nine interesting tricks to help you avoid those sticky situations.

-1. Use olive oilPutting a little bit of olive oil in your cookware is one of the best ways to keep food from sticking.
+1. Use olive oilPutting a little bit of olive oil in your cookware is one of the best ways to keep food from sticking to it.

-Pour a little oil in your pan, spread it around with a paper towel, and make sure that you’ve covered any areas that food is likely to stick to.
+Pour a little oil in your pan, spread it around with a paper towel, and make sure that you’ve covered all areas that food is likely to stick to.

 Pots and pans made with aluminum tend to get more food stuck to them because of the porous material.

-To prevent this problem, spread a thin layer of sunflower oil in your pot, add a little salt, and ensure it’s distributed across the surface.
+To prevent this problem, spread a thin layer of sunflower oil on your pot, add a little salt, and ensure it’s distributed across the surface.

 Don’t overdo it with the salt because the taste can alter your food.
 If you think you’ve added too much, wipe off any excess with a paper towel before you heat your pan.

-3. Use apple cider vinegarAluminum pans and those made with other porous materials need to have the surface sealed before you cook with them to keep food from sticking.
+3. Use apple cider vinegarAluminum pans and those made with other porous materials need to have their surfaces sealed before you cook with them to keep food from sticking on.

 Another good option is to pour a little oil in the pan, heat it, and add a splash of apple cider vinegar.

-Make sure you keep it on low heat and allow it to evaporate completely before proceeding with your recipe.
+Make sure you keep it on low heat and let it to evaporate completely before continuing with your recipe.

-Real butter contains nutrients that are important for your body, along with oily compounds that make non-stick cooking a breeze.
+Real butter contains nutrients that are important for your body, along with oily compounds that make it easy to cook without getting sticky residue.

-Depending on the origin, butter can be a source of essential fatty acids, vitamins, minerals, and antioxidants.
+Depending on the origin of the butter, it can be a source of essential fatty acids, vitamins, minerals, and antioxidants.

-Use a small teaspoon of butter to grease your pans before cooking things like eggs, sausage, and similar foods.
+Use a small teaspoon of butter to grease your pans before cooking things like eggs, sausages, and similar foods.

-To prevent them from burning, keep the temperatures at medium and add a pinch of salt.
+To prevent them from burning, keep the temperatures at medium levels and add a pinch of salt.

-5. Avoid using metal utensilsYou should never use metal spoons or utensils with pans that have non-stick coating because it speeds up their deterioration.
+5. Avoid using metal utensilsYou should never use metal spoons or utensils with pans that have non-stick coating because they can damage them over time.

-Instead buy utensils made with wood, plastic, or silicone that won’t scratch your surfaces and therefore prevent food from sticking.
+Instead, buy utensils made with wood, plastic, or silicone that won’t scratch your surfaces and therefore prevent food from sticking to them.

 6. Don’t use scouring pads